 - Select organisation and department from drop-down lists - 'Your Reference' should be supplied by your research organisation (consult your Research Office).
-If your administration cannot provide a reference, a suitable reference of your own choice will be acceptable. - Enter Project Title (maximum limit of 150 characters).

-- Please include the phrase 'Crises highlight' at the beginning of your grant title so that we can identify it as a proposal to the highlight notice call. - For Proposal Call, select 2022/2023 Large Grants Outline Call.
-Please note that the option will only be available once the call is live (this may have already pre-populated into the form). - Please enter desired start date and duration of research.
+If your administration cannot provide a reference, a suitable reference of your own choice will be acceptable. - Enter Project Title (maximum limit of 150 characters) - For Proposal Call, select "ESRC Centres Competition 2023 Outline Community Connectedness Highlight".
+Please note that the option will only be available once the call is live (this may have already pre-populated into the form). - Please enter desired start date and duration of research